stonith404/pingvin-share/README.md

 1. Run `npm install`
 2. Run `npm run build && npm run start`

+## Known issues / Limitations
+Pingvin Share is currently in beta and there are issues and limitations that should be fixed in the future.
+- `DownloadAll` generates the zip file on the client side.
+This takes alot of time.
+Because of that I temporarily limited this function to maximal 150 MB.
+- If a user knows the share id, he can list and download the files directly from the Appwrite API even if the share is secured by a password or a visitor limit.

 ## Contribute

 You're very welcome to contribute to Pingvin Share!